petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 com.liferay.fragment.processor.PortletRegistry
 ```

-Also, set the `@Activate` and the `@Deactivate` lifecycle methods to register and unregister an alias for the portlet using the `PortletRegistry`:
+Also, set the `@Activate` and the `@Deactivate` life cycle methods to register and unregister an alias for the portlet using the `PortletRegistry`:

 ```java
 public class MySamplePortlet extends MVCPortlet {